juicedata/juicefs-csi-driver/docs/en/guide/configurations.md

 ## Customize Mount Pod and Sidecar {#customize-mount-pod}

-After you modify the ConfigMap, we recommend that you use the [smooth upgrade feature](../administration/upgrade-juicefs-client.md#smooth-upgrade) to bring the changes online without any service abruption.
-However, you must use v0.25.2 or newer versions to fully take advantage of this feature, some items doesn't support smooth upgrade in v0.25.0 (when this feature was first released).
+After you modify the ConfigMap, we recommend that you use the [smooth upgrade feature](../administration/upgrade-juicefs-client.md#smooth-upgrade) to apply the changes without interrupting service.
+To fully utilize this feature, you need v0.25.2 or later.
+Some items do not support smooth upgrade in v0.25.0 (the initial release of this feature).

-If you cannot use the smooth upgrade feature, you will need to rebuild the application pod or the Mount Pod, according to the descriptions in below sections.
-Please be sure to configure ["Automatic mount point recovery"](./configurations.md#automatic-mount-point-recovery) in advance.
+If you cannot use the smooth upgrade feature, you need to rebuild the application pod or the Mount Pod, as described in the sections below.
+Make sure to configure [automatic mount point recovery](./configurations.md#automatic-mount-point-recovery) in advance.
 This prevents the mount point in the application pod from being permanently lost after rebuilding the Mount Pod.

 ### Custom mount image {#custom-image}